Inkmortal/LLM_Benchmarking/Dan_Notes/Cline_Instructions.md

     Start --> Process
 ```

-Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
-Focus particularly on activeContext.md and progress.md as they track current state.

-## Project Intelligence (.cline_diary)
+## Project Intelligence (.clinerules)

-The .cline_diary file is my learning journal for each project.
+The .clinerules file is my learning journal for each project, stored in the project root directory.
 It captures important patterns, preferences, and project intelligence that help me work more effectively.
-When the diary grows too large (>250 lines), create dated archive files (e.g., .cline_diary_2024_02) while maintaining core patterns in the main .cline_diary.
+As I work with you and the project, I'll discover and document key insights that aren't obvious from the code alone.

 ```mermaid
 flowchart TD